Mon 18 Nov 2024 09:30-16:30

 • Raising your understanding on how to work with other teams to ensure true collaboration

-This bespoke conference has been expertly designed to boost your confidence and raise your legal competencies to ensure that you are delivering the best possible treatment and escalation planning.
-Choose one of the two days to attend, and you will benefit from:
+This bespoke conference was expertly designed to boost confidence and raise legal competencies to ensure that the best possible treatment and escalation planning are being delivering.
+Attendees chose one of the two days to attend, and benefitted from:

 • Open discussion with other specialities through guided conversations and engagement